-Once an acquired VMS business begins to achieve targeted profitability, we focus on building the business through both organic and acquired growth as follows:
+Once an acquired VMS business is operating efficiently, we focus on building the business through both organic and acquired growth as follows:

-Organic 'Initiatives': One way that we accomplish our goals of building high market share and growing our share of our customers' information technology ("IT") spending is through a series of investments in the development of new add-on modules to existing software solutions and marketing these enhanced solutions to both existing and new markets.
-We refer to these investments as 'initiatives' and they are made with the intention of achieving positive cash flows within five years, and generating superior financial returns over a seven to ten year time frame.
+Organic 'Initiatives': One way that we accomplish our goals of building high market share and growing our share of our customers' information technology ("IT") spending is through a series of investments in the development of new add-on modules to existing software solutions and marketing these enhanced solutions to both existing and new clients.
+We refer to these investments as 'initiatives' and they are made with the intention of achieving positive operating cash flows within five years, and beginning to generate superior financial returns within a seven to ten year time frame.
 Each initiative is championed by an employee who is primarily responsible for writing that initiative's business plan and monitoring and updating it on a quarterly basis, gathering and sharing market and competitive information and coordinating the resources invested in the initiative.